 Mounting methods

+Self contained

-With self contained units are designed with the solar module integrated into the Buoys
+With self contained units are designed with the solar module integrated into the moulded in – replace whole unit on failure (less stressful environments??

+Buoys

 The fitting of solar modules to buoys is generally achieve through direct fixing arrangement for security purposes, yet there is still a need to be able to simply remove and replace the modules following failure.